Alfredo-Marcelina/Seq_nms_YOLO/README.md

    - `chmod -R 755 Seq_nms_YOLO`
 4. Open the folder seq_nms_YOLO:
    - `cd Seq_nms_YOLO`
-5. There are two way to create the environment MANUALLY or DIRECTLY:
+5. There are two ways to create the environment MANUALLY or DIRECTLY:
 - Manually:
    - `conda create --name Yolo_env python=2.7`
    - `source activate Yolo_env` (It is important have python 2.7 because this repository is implemented in this version)
-  - Install Tensorflow Object Detection API
    - cv2: `pip install opencv-python==4.2.0.32`
    - matplotlib: `conda install matplotlib`
    - scipy: `conda install -c anaconda scipy`